goutamnayak1706/champions_league_rulebook/index.md

 ---

 **A.TERMS AND CONDITIONS**
+(The Champions league will be abbreviated as "TCL" from hereon)

-1. All ICC cricket rules will be followed unless mentioned otherwise in this document.
-The rules formulated by the FPL committee are final and changes can only be made by the committee.
+1. Unless specified otherwise in this document, all ICC cricket rules shall be followed.
+The rules and guidelines established by the TCL committee are considered final, and any modifications will be made solely at the committee’s discretion.

-2. Any decisions made by the Umpire are final!
-The umpires have the right to throw out any player from the match if the behaviour is against the spirit of the game.
-In case of clarifications, only the captains of the respective teams are allowed to discuss to ensure smooth conversation.
+2. The decisions made by the umpire(s) shall be considered final.
+Umpires are entrusted with upholding the spirit of the game and may ask a player to leave the match or ground in cases of inappropriate conduct.
+For any necessary clarifications, only the captains of the respective teams may approach the umpires to ensure smooth and respectful communication.

-3. The participating teams and players are responsible for their own safety during the whole tournament.
-All the players participating in this event should wear minimum protective guards while batting or keeping the wickets.
-FPL-T10 organisers will not take responsibility for any minor or major injuries during the course of the play.
+3. Participating teams and players are responsible for ensuring their own safety throughout the tournament.
+All players are required to wear appropriate protective gear while batting or wicketkeeping.
+Please note that TCL organisers cannot be held liable for any injuries, whether minor or major, sustained during the course of play.

-4. The participating teams and players are responsible for their personal belongings during the whole tournament.
-FPL-T10 organisers are in no way responsible for this.
+4. Participating teams and players are responsible for the safekeeping of their personal belongings throughout the tournament.
+The CPL organisers cannot be held responsible for any loss or damage to personal property.

-5. At all times during the tournament you have to abide by the rules and regulations of the tournament.
+5. All teams and players are required to adhere to the tournament’s rules and regulations at all times throughout the event.

-6. FPL-T10 Organising Committee (OC) expects the Captain or the team contact person to share this document with all the team members.
+6. The TCL Organising Committee (OC) expects the team captain or designated contact person to share this document or its link with all team members.

 ---